February 2021, HDL Works announces the release and immediate availability of

 Tooltips can be automatic (timed) or on demand by pressing the F1 key.
 The behaviour is set with the tooltip button in the main toolbar or the SHIFT F1 accelerator key.

-They can be moved on screen by dragging the header to the desired location.
+remove the pin).
+They can be moved on screen by dragging the header to the